 As with all majors, the education you receive serves as a foundation of knowledge that prepares you for what you may face in the professional world.
 The career field you chose may require additional education or experience.

 Gaining real-life experience is an ideal way to start a new career.
-The career services website has an extensive list of internships and fellowships.
-Browse through the internships, organized by interest or by federal program.
+The job board within CareerLink has an extensive list of internships.
+Browse through the internships organized by interest, location, or organization.

 There are government-organized internship programs, many of which require students to maintain either a half-time or full-time student status.
 The best ways to identify potential opportunities such as these is to contact branch offices directly, to search USAJobs.gov, or to look at the agencies' career portals.
 Keep in mind that these positions are not always posted online, so direct contact with the agency is key.